 Playa Puerto Nuevo – Another Beautiful Beach

 NOTE: With the rough weather we had in early 2010, there were massive waves that came up and over the wavebreaks and destroyed the buildings and parking areas.
 They are in the process of repairing them, so the beach is available for use, but the “balneario” part (facilities) are not available.
-Note 2/13- We recently went and the beach is pretty clean, though no facilities are available.
+Note 2/15- We recently went and the beach was so-so clean, though no facilities are available.

 Located on the north coast, in Vega Baja, about 45 minutes west of San Juan, it is just beautiful.
 Sometimes called the Balneario of Vega Baja, or Balneario Puerto Nuevo, it is has something for everyone.